12 Tongkat Ali Side Effects & Risk Mitigation

 13. Liver & Kidneys

-A clinical study on Physta Tongkat Ali extract based on 400 mg per day does not produce toxic effects on kidneys and liver.
+Human and animal studies showed that Tongkat Ali may not affect the liver and kidneys.
+A randomized clinical study on Tongkat Ali extract based on 400 mg per day does not produce toxic effects on the kidneys and liver.

-Meanwhile, if you have pre-existing medical conditions such as kidney disease, Acute Kidney Injury (AKI) or liver disease, it is recommended to avoid taking Tongkat Ali supplement.
+Meanwhile, if you have pre-existing medical conditions such as kidney disease, Acute Kidney Injury (AKI) or liver disease, it is recommended to avoid taking Tongkat Ali supplements.

 Likelihood: Extremely Rare